 - This “daily supplement” consists of 4 pills a day.
 You can potentially get a high dose of some nutrient levels.
 Such as calcium – a total of almost 900mg.
 Adults need about 1000 mg per day.
 If you get enough calcium through your diet, you don’t need this amount from supplements.
-If you don’t consume dairy or fortified alternatives, maybe it could be helpful for strong bones.
+If you don’t consume dairy or fortified alternatives, it may be helpful for strong bones.

-- I understand why there is no iron in the Multimineral Plus, so this is really just a personal ‘con.’
+- I understand why there is no iron in the Multimineral Plus, so this is just a personal ‘con.’
 Men don’t need extra iron.
 But as a premenopausal woman, I do.
 Although I could add that as an additional mineral supplement.

 - Comsumerlab.com lists the costs of supplements, which is $1.82/day retail price for this Usana duo.
 As a comparison, Kirkland multivitamins were also approved.
 And cost 0.04 cents per day.

 - Eight pills a day is a lot to swallow.
 Although they aren’t huge and don’t get stuck in your throat like some others I’ve tried.
-But it’s enough for most people to remember to take supplements once per day, much less twice.
+But it’s enough for most people to remember to take supplements once daily, much less twice.

 I was fairly proud of myself for remembering to take these supplements daily twice daily for a month.

 And for my energy levels?
 I felt they did slightly increase.
 Not enough to prevent me from wanting that afternoon nap, but maybe…..30% higher than normal, if I had to pick a number.
 Which I haven’t experienced from a multivitamin before.

 Why might this be?
 I don’t think it’s the B vitamins, as I can tell I peed most of those out (TMI?!).
 Maybe the green tea leaf extract?

 I would continue to take this supplement as a multivitamin/mineral.
-Although I think the cost is prohibitive long-term.
+Although I think the cost is prohibitive long-term for many people.

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier